Yearly Design Trends

-Can you believe that it’s getting close to the end of 2018 (where has this year gone?!) and the design industry has already begun to swoon over what new trends are going to be BIG in 2019.
+Can you believe that it’s getting close to the end of 2018 (where has this year gone?!)
+The design industry has already begun to swoon over what new trends will be BIG in 2019.

 It can be exhausting and confusing to keep abreast of current design and decorating trends.
-What was once the hottest colour, style or fabric may now be tired and dated, then all of a sudden there are new ones that are everywhere and are ‘the next best thing’.
+What was once the hottest colour, style, or fabric may now be tired and dated.
+Suddenly there are new ones that are everywhere and are ‘the next best thing’.

 But where do trends come from?

 For example, the ever-increasing trend for ‘eco’ styled spaces evolved from worldwide concerns for the planet and environment.
-More sustainable materials and natural finishes, along with re-using and re-purposing furniture and accessories have become more and more popular.
-The use of single-use items and non-biodegradable materials, like plastic, are very slowly becoming a thing of the past.
+More sustainable materials and natural finishes, along with re-using and re-purposing furniture and accessories, have become more and more popular.
+The use of single-use items and non-biodegradable materials, like plastic, slowly becomes a thing of the past.

 While 2018’s colour of the year ‘Ultra-violet’ is still going strong, the ever-influential Pantone Colour Institute (the consultancy behind the colour of the year) have just released two main colour palettes that they are predicting will be the colours of 2019 and will be in homes everywhere.